acse-srm3018/DeeplearningProxy/README.md

 ## More information

 For more information on the project specfication, see the [notebooks](https://github.com/acse-srm3018/DeeplearningProxy/tree/main/Notebooks) directory.
-For use the saved models, you can use [pressure saved models](https://drive.google.com/file/d/1KIqCAb0x7xoZmTSg0MlSYRPbXPSilWVF/view?usp=sharing).
+For using the saved models, you can use [pressure saved models](https://drive.google.com/file/d/1KIqCAb0x7xoZmTSg0MlSYRPbXPSilWVF/view?usp=sharing).

 ## Further investigation